AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 GRAVITATION AND ITS PLACE IN PHYSICS

 1.1.
-Historical development of knowledge
+Development of knowledge about nature,

 1.2.
 Newton's law of gravitation